Vedbar/DNA-seq_Germline_Variants/README.md

 ## 8. Variant Calling

 ### Run GATK HaplotypeCaller
+- HaplotypeCaller is a tool from the GATK (Genome Analysis Toolkit) used for variant discovery (i.e., finding SNPs and small indels).
 - Input: Indexed BAM file.
 - Output: GVCF files with called variants.
 - HaplotypeCaller identifies potential germline variants in the sequencing data.